We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 As with all medical treatments complications can occur.
 The main complications specific to HIFU prostate treatment include the ones listed below.

 You should contact the hospital immediately if you:

 If you have any questions or concerns, we’re ready to help.

 We are committed to delivering excellent individual care and customer service across our network of hospitals, clinics and specialist care centres around the UK.
 Our dedicated and highly trained team aim to achieve consistently excellent results.
 For us it's more than just treating patients, it's about looking after people.

 The treatment described on this page may be adapted to meet your individual needs, so it's important to follow your healthcare professional's advice and raise any questions that you may have with them.

-Hear about the common causes of shoulder pain, find out about available treatments and spinal surgery and chat with our…
+Hear about the common causes of hand and wrist pain, find out about available treatments and chat with our experienced…

 Hear about the common causes of hip and knee pain, find out about available treatments and chat with a consultant.